Blog

 Fortunately, most lab operators now recognize the importance of proactively optimizing their lab billing workflows to safeguard against ongoing challenges, such as declining payer reimbursements, complex payer-specific requirements, staffing shortages, rapidly evolving regulations, and the growing burden of patient payment responsibility.

-Missing patient demographics lead directly to laboratory denials.
+Missing patient demographics leads directly to laboratory denials.
 Laboratories that recognize this and take the time to implement advanced laboratory billing solutions that capture the patient’s name, address, and phone number on the front end of the RCM cycle will experience immediate improvement.

-Learn More: Reduce Denials and Stop Revenue Leakage With Integrated Laboratory Billing Management
+Discover More: Reduce Denials and Stop Revenue Leakage With Integrated Laboratory Billing Management

 The First Pass Resolution Rate (FPRR) is a key performance metric that measures the percentage of claims processed and paid on the first submission without rework or resubmission.